Contrary to what many believe, virtual studio solutions are not new technology. They have just been neglected.

 “Millennials and Gen Z care more about context, not just bullet headlines, so we give them in-depth storytelling and we use our virtual set to help do that.”

-— Tim Carista, ABC Director, NBC Universal Media
+— Tim Carista, APC Director, NBC Universal Media

 A lower technological barrier to entry and shift of advertising capital towards new advertising platforms (such as social media) has resulted in lower news viewership and budgets — and smaller creative and technical teams for many broadcasters.